-3. Inspect Tire Tread and Condition
+3. Inspect tire tread and condition

 The average tire will cost around $100 to $300 to replace, depending on size and style.
 Since a set of four tires could easily cost $1,000 or more, it only makes sense to ensure you won’t have that expense to look forward to.

 Use a penny to check tread depth.
 With Lincoln’s head inverted, place the coin between the tread blocks.
 The more of Lincoln that’s covered, the better.
 If the top of his head is even with the tread or it’s exposed, the tires will need to be replaced.

-4. Take a Test Drive
+4. Take a test drive

 When you’re shopping for a used car, always take a test drive before you sign on the dotted line.
 It’s an opportunity to listen for abnormal noises, feel funny vibrations, and get an overall sense of how the car is performing.

-5. Check the Warranty Coverage
+5. Check the warranty coverage

 For most car brands, new vehicle manufacturer’s warranty period is three years or 36,000 miles, whichever comes first.
 Limited powertrain warranty goes beyond that, usually, but the fine print doesn’t cover all issues or repair costs.

 If the car you want doesn’t have factory warranty anymore, ask about purchasing a used car warranty from an independent warranty provider to go along with it.
 When you’re financing your purchase, you can often add the extended auto warranty to your payments to make it more affordable.

-6. Ask for Maintenance Records
+6. Ask for maintenance records

 Every vehicle has a maintenance schedule that should be adhered to for the car to last as long as possible.
 If maintenance hasn’t been performed on time or it’s been skipped altogether, you could experience problems that might not be covered under any warranty.

-7. Check Comparable Prices
+7. Check comparable prices